nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Customer**: A contact detail.
 Contains information about the customer, and a list of commissions.
-* **Commission**: An art piece requested by a customer that has been delivered or under progress.
-Contains specifics about the commission and list of iterations.
+* **Commission**: An art piece requested by a customer that has been delivered or is in progress.
+Contains specifics about the commission and a list of iterations.
 * **Iteration**: A single version of a commission.
 Contains an image and a text comment on the image.
 --------------------------------------------------------------------------------------------------------------------